aau-claaudia/hpc/docs/ucloud/guides/sensitive-data-on-ucloud.md

     classDef Completed fill:#66ff66,stroke:#006600,color:#0b0c0c,font-size:14px;

     %% Assign classes
-    class A,B,D User;
+    class A,B User;
-    class C,E CLAAUDIA;
+    class C CLAAUDIA;
-    class F Completed;
+    class D Completed;
   ```

   > **Note**:  As project applicant you will be the Principal Investigator for the project, and you should be aware of your roles and responsibilities.

-### Providers
-Level 2 and 3 data must **only** be handled on SDU/K8s provider hardware.
-For more information about the differences between providers, see the [provider page](docs\ucloud\providers.md).

 ### Data classification on UCloud
-- On Ucloud you can work with level 1,2 and 3 categories of data form AAUs data classification model.
+- On UCloud you can work with level 1,2 and 3 categories of data form AAUs data classification model.
 - Store all project data in a designated project folder labeled according to its data sensitivity, following the AAU Data Classification Model.
 This folder must be labeled according to its data sensitivity, following the [AAU Data Classification Model](https://www.security.aau.dk/data-classification).
 The equivalent UCloud classifications are:
     - **AAU Level 1**  → **UCloud: Inherit**
     - **AAU Level 2**  → **UCloud: Private/Confidential**